rafaelmegda/aws_template_terraforms/README.md

-# aws_template_terraforms
-Template with template AWS Resources.
-You can create a S3 Bucket, or SQS, or SNS using this tamplates terraforms
+## Templates AWS Terraform

+Here, you find repository with code Terraform to create our bucket aws, or SQS, or EC2, and outhers.

+Now, it's a build repository.